czue/pegasus-docs/customizations.md

 Pegasus uses [pip tools](https://github.com/jazzband/pip-tools) to manage Python dependencies.
 This allows for more explicit dependency management than a standard `requirements.txt` file.

-You can install pip tools by running `pip install pip-tools` or `pip install -r requirements/dev-requirements.txt`.
+You can install pip tools by running `pip install --upgrade pip-tools`.

 Then, to add/modify your requirements, edit `requirements/requirements.in` with the new package and run: